Uvacoder/lawncare/src/pages/categoryindex.md

 ---
-templateKey: header
+templateKey: categories
 sortorder: 10
-slug: /treatments
+slug: /categoryindex
-title: Essential Treatments
+title: Search by category
 featured: true
-category: treatments
+category: categories
 featuredimage: /img/david-kaloczi-10xlYvD5yn4-unsplash.jpg
 alt: Photo by David Kaloczi on Unsplash
 categories:
-  - service
+  - header
 ---
 Lawns Matter ensures that our clients lawns receive the best in nutrition by using the finest professional turf fertilisers to nourish your lawn.